Howden and Drury return to podium on four-medal day for Canada at ski cross World Cup | TSN

 THE BLUE MOUNTAINS, Ont. - Reece Howden and Kevin Drury returned to the podium Saturday on a four-medal day for Canada at a ski cross World Cup at Craigleith Ski Club.

-In the women's final, Switzerland's Fanny Smith took gold ahead of Courtney Hoffos of Invermere, B.C., and Abby McEwen of Edmonton.
+In the women's final, Switzerland's Fanny Smith won gold ahead of Courtney Hoffos of Invermere, B.C., and Abby McEwen of Edmonton.

+“Today was really great.
+Everybody did so well,” said Howden, who moved within 12 points of top spot in the season standings.
+"Seeing these two women on the podium was awesome."

+It was McEwen's first career podium appearance in 57 World Cup starts.

 This report by The Canadian Press was first published March 15, 2025.